-Damien had tried to tell Ana that she should give Sebastien some slack, because it was normal for someone to be a little emotionally unstable after a traumatic experience.
-But though Ana had seemed subdued by this reminder, she had remained too stubborn to reach out first.
+Damien had tried to tell Ana that she should give Sebastien some slack because it was normal for someone to be a little emotionally unstable after a traumatic experience.
+But though Ana had seemed subdued by this reminder, she had remained too stubborn to reach out.

-Damien waved for his friends to linger as Introduction to Modern Magics let out, retrieving the parcel filled with desserts wrapped in wax paper and handing them out.
-He gave an extra one to Sebastien, hoping they would spark his appetite, and then was forced to give an extra to all his other friends as well when they complained at his unfair treatment.
+Damien waved for his friends to linger as Introduction to Modern Magics let out, dispensing the desserts wrapped in wax paper.
+He gave an extra to Sebastien, hoping they would spark his appetite, and then was forced to give an extra to all his other friends as well when they complained at his unfair treatment.
 “I have news,” Damien told them in a hushed tone, his excitement somewhat exaggerated to cover up his anxiety.

 Ana leaned in with interest, Sebastien’s gaze sharpened, and Alec grinned, but Waverly was more focused on her dessert, Brinn just gave Damien an indulgent smile, and Rhett was busy making googly eyes at some girl across the room.

 “Do you remember the Raven Queen’s accomplice, Ennis Naught?”
 Damien asked.